JoyTaribagshaw/JoyTaribagshaw/README.md

 ## ✨ Fun Facts

 - As a kid, I wanted to be a Surgeon.
-- - I love using Linux after switching from Windows.
+- I love using Linux after switching from Windows.
-- I’m looking to collaborate like-minded individuals and contribute to open-source projects.
+- I’m looking to collaborate with like-minded individuals and contribute to open-source projects.

 ## 📫 Contact